 The Marketplace is designed to help you find health insurance that meets your needs and fits your budget.
 The Marketplace offers "one-stop shopping" to find and compare private health insurance options.
-You may also be eligible for a new kind of tax credit that lowers your monthly premium right away.
+You may also be eligible for a tax credit that lowers your monthly premium right away.